Free Tax Preparation Help for Vermonters

 Legal Aid’s Low-Income Taxpayer Clinic offers free or low-cost assistance to low-income taxpayers who have a dispute with the IRS about an audit, tax debt, levy, or lien.
 Get in touch by filling out their form or call 1-800-889-2047 to find out if you qualify.

-Contact Biggam Fox Skinner if you have questions about filing a workers’ compensation or personal injury claim.
+Contact Biggam Fox Skinner if you have questions about taxes and your workers’ compensation or personal injury claim.
 Our experienced team is proud to provide knowledgeable guidance and personalized legal services to Vermonters.
-Call us at 802-455-9141 or fill out an online form to schedule a free case evaluation today.
+Call or text us at 802-455-9141 to schedule a free case evaluation today.